Natal teeth are teeth that are already present at birth. They are different from neonatal teeth, which grow in during

 When to Contact a Medical Professional

 Call your health care provider if an infant with natal teeth develops a sore tongue or mouth, or other symptoms.

 What to Expect at Your Office Visit

 Natal teeth are most often discovered by the provider shortly after birth.

 Dental x-rays may be done in some cases.
-If there are signs of another condition that may be linked with natal teeth, exams and testing for that condition will be done.
+If there are signs of another condition that may be linked with natal teeth, exams and testing for that condition may need to be done.